eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Optionally, this parameter may be tuned from within the YAML Configuration file, under the ``max-depth`` tag, in order to better fit concrete scenarios.

-Its value should be decreased when the sample size and/or number of created endpoints (incresing with the number of topics and |ddsrouter| participants) are as big as to cause memory exhaustion issues.
+Its value should be decreased when the sample size and/or number of created endpoints (increasing with the number of topics and |ddsrouter| participants) are as big as to cause memory exhaustion issues.

 Likewise, one may choose to increase this value if wishing to deliver a greater number of samples to late joiners and